spring-attic/spring-hadoop/samples/wc-batch-admin/readme.txt

 The rest of the document refers to only the *nix/BSD OS style command line

-b) To build and run the sample as a standalone Java application:

-$ ../gradlew installApp
-$ ./build/install/batch-admin-wordcount/bin/batch-admin-wordcount classpath:/launch-context.xml job1 fail=false run.id=1

-This uses the CommandLineJobRunner launcher from the Spring Batch project.

-c) To build and run the sample with Spring Batch Admin:
+b) To build and run the sample with Spring Batch Admin:

 $ ../gradlew jettyRun

-then open internet explorer and input "http://localhost:8081/batch-admin-wordcount", click "Jobs" -> "job1".
+then open internet explorer and input "http://localhost:8081/wc-batch-admin", click "Jobs" -> "job1".
 In the Job Parameters text field, input "fail=false run.id=1", and click "Launch" button.

 3. IDE IMPORT